(First published on Urban Times on 18th May 2012)

 Kids have an uncanny way of getting under their parents’ skin.
 They can be annoying if they want to, if not infuriating.

 Apparently this was not an isolated event.
-The article mentioned similar incidents in other families that had caught the public eye.
-I followed the hyperlinks to come across a boy who wrote a warning letter to his mom’s about her alarm clock.
+The article mentioned similar incidents in other families, stuff that caught the public eye.
+There was a boy who wrote a warning letter to his mom’s about her alarm clock.
 It was written in a slightly more dramatic and controversial tone.
 (For the HuffPost article click here.)

-I have to admit I laughed out loud with this one.
+I have to admit I laughed out loud with that one.
 I was not overly worried as much as amused at the boy’s attempt to sound severe.
-This is not a psychopathic child.
-A psychopathic child would not write about doing all these things.
+This was not not a psychopathic child.
+A psychopathic child wouldn’t write about doing all these things.
 He would simply do them.

-Should have thought of that earlier, though, shouldn’t they?
+They should have thought of that earlier, though, shouldn’t they?
 Why the shock at the pressure placed on them by the public and the media?
-When adding posts on the web for the entire world to see, one should expect scrutiny.
+Add your posts on the web for the entire world to see, you have the world to contend with.

-This of course brings us to Hannah’s post.
-She had blocked her parents from seeing it, while allowing others free access to it.
-Her dad somehow found out about it, insinuating that his IT skills had something to do with it.
+This brings us to Hannah’s post.
+She had blocked her parents from seeing what she wrote, allowing everyone else free access to it.
+As it happens, her dad found out about it, insinuating that his IT skills had something to do with it.
 Did he breach his daughter’s privacy?
 Yes, he did.
 Did he have a right to, as a parent?
 Maybe, that’s a tough one to call.
 Did he have the right to be angry at her for badmouthing and berating him in public?
 He certainly did.
 Did he need to shoot the laptop?
 No, he didn’t.
 But he did make an impression by doing it.
 It got him thirty million hits on Youtube.

-So who’s in the right here?
-Frankly, I don’t know and I don’t care.
-I don’t have all the facts straight, I don’t live in that house, I don’t know what is going on in there, who is out of control, who riles up who, who brought on what.
+Who’s in the right, then?
+Frankly, I don’t know and don’t care.
+I don’t have all the facts straight, I don’t live in that house, I don’t know what’s going on there, who’s out of control, who riles up who, who brought on what.
 All I can say is that Tommy Jordan reacted over the top.
-But I am not flabbergasted by his actions.
+But I’m not flabbergasted by his actions.
 I don’t want to ban guns because of it.
 I don’t want to lock him up because of it.
-I am not afraid for his daughter’s life.
+I’m not afraid for his daughter’s life.
 Again, if he were a violent psychopath, he would have probably shot his daughter, not her laptop.

-Here is the interesting part.
-When the incident went viral, lots and lots of people came in Tommy Jordan’s support.
+Here’s the interesting part.
+When the incident went viral, loads of people came in Tommy Jordan’s support.
 They thought his reaction was appropriate.

 “Never humiliate you child publicly,” he emphasized.
 “You’re supposed to be the adult.”
 But Dr. Phil’s negative view of the situation did not seem to resonate with people’s opinions.
 So he toned it down at the end of the interview, “keeping things in perspective” and downplaying the incident as a huge error in tactics on the dad’s behalf.
 “Where do you go now?” he asked, wondering what the next step would be if Hannah broke the rules again.
 “Blow up the car?”

-Clearly, both sides have valid points to them.
-But they don’t seem to agree over them.
+Clearly, both sides have valid points.
+But there’s no overlap.
 Like parent and child, Tommy Jordan and Dr. Phil seem to be riling each other up, with no middle ground to share.
-But with no real need for either of them to get their act together and fall in line, they can agree to disagree and go their separate ways.
-Tommy Jordan can go home and use Dr. Phil’s picture as target practice, while Dr. Phil can feature footage of Tommy Jordan in his show and make a whole episode about him, taking hit after hit at the style of parenting he embodies.
+The good things is, with no real need for either of them to get their act together and fall in line, they can agree to disagree and go their separate ways.
+Tommy Jordan can go home and use Dr. Phil’s picture as target practice while Dr. Phil can show footage of Tommy Jordan in his show and make a whole episode about him, berating his style of parenting.
 Both are perfectly legitimate processes.